Project Rules & Context

 Key Technologies

-List the main frameworks and libraries used.
+List the main frameworks and libraries.

 Architecture Patterns